UI and UX improvements

 Secure key wrapper

-P provides us with the new wrapper for Secret keys.
-It provides additional security features that can protect encryption keys from plaintext handling in the memory.
-Now, you can import keys into the keystore in which they will be wrapped into safe ASN.1 format as an additional protection.
+Android P provides us with a new wrapper for secret keys.
+It offers additional security features that can protect encryption keys from plaintext handling in the memory.
+Now, you can import keys into the keystore in which they will be wrapped into a safe ASN.1 format as an additional protection.

 The last of the most interesting security features is client-side encrypted backup.
-You can now use app data backup with additional encryption on client’s side based on user’s password.
+You can now use app data backup with additional encryption on the client side based on the user’s password.

-These are only few most interesting features of the first preview of the Android P. If you are looking for more information check out the Google Developers Preview page.
-You can now download Android P for your emulators or download the image of new OS for you Pixel.
-If you want to know how to get new Android read here.
-New features of Android 9 look promising but so far we have to settle the only preview version.
-Official presentation of P will take place during Google I/O 2018 conference on the 8th - 10th of May.
+These are only some of the most interesting features of the first preview of Android P. If you are looking for more information, check out the Google Developers Preview page.
+You can now download Android P for your emulators, or download the image of the new OS for you Pixel.
+If you want to know how to get the new Android, read here.
+The new features of Android 9 look promising, but so far we have to settle for the preview version.
+The official presentation of Android P will take place during the Google I/O 2018 conference between May 8 and 10.